 Rochester Divorce Lawyer Explains Uncontested Divorce

 Are you considering divorce and have questions about uncontested divorce vs. contested divorce?
 With over 20 years of experience handling divorce and family law matters, Michelle Cimino can provide the guidance you need.
 Watch this video to learn more about the differences between grounds for divorce in New York.

 A lot of times I get asked what an uncontested divorce means.
-It simply means that there are issues that have not been resolved or have not been agreed to by the parties.
+An uncontested divorce simply means that there are issues that have not been resolved or have not been agreed to by the parties.
 That sometimes dictates how long the divorce will take and how smoothly the process will go.

 An uncontested divorce is the easiest form of divorce.
 This occurs when the parties agree to move forward with the divorce and have most of the details figured out in terms of division of assets, etc. A contested divorce occurs when one side disagrees with either the divorce or an aspect of it, such as financial support, division of assets, and child custody.

-Schedule your free consultation with Rochester family law attorney Michelle Cimino to learn more about the uncontested divorce process.
-Let her 20+ years of experience work for you.
+Schedule your free consultation with our divorce lawyers in Rochester, NY to learn more about the uncontested divorce process.
+Let attorney Michelle Cimino’s 20+ years of experience in family law work for you.

 Check out our Avvo page for more great reviews!